How Identifying Economic Links can Prove Rewarding for Your Portfolio

 It’s nearly impossible for the novice to completely understand the interconnectivity of all the ingredients, goods, products and services which amalgamate into the system we call economics, let alone the vast network and influence of outside forces, which can place this system in a state of flux.
 So, without attempting to guide you in this direction, perhaps it’d be best to focus on the areas of our economy, in which you find interest, which is more likely where you’d also invest.
 If you enjoy athletics, it’s not a far reach to assume that you might also own an athletic apparel stock.
 If retracing the supply line of the products of such a company, you’ll discover a listing of specific materials which are essential to their creation.
 Once these items are identified, begin to think of all of the conditions which could have an adverse effect on their production; which will, in turn, potentially impact company earnings.
 This knowledge will provide you with a first mover advantage when or if such incidents occur, and provides a rudimentary introduction to the basis of this weeks’ topic.

-(Anthony Rhodes is a Registered Investment Advisor and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )
+(Anthony Rhodes is the President and owner of wealth management firm The Planning Perspective www.theplanningperspective.com )